-While most of us understand crypto to be a currency in its own right, this is not the way our governments have decided to swing.
-Cryptocurrencies are not considered money in most parts of the world, as it does not have legal tender.
-The exception, right now, is El Salvador, which became the first country to accept bitcoin specifically as legal tender in June 2021.
+While most of us understand crypto to be a currency in its own right, this is not the way our governments have decided to view things.
+Cryptocurrencies are not considered legal tender in most of the world.
+The exception is El Salvador which became the first country to accept Bitcoin specifically as legal tender in June 2021.

 What is an asset?